Knowledge base

 To avoid the "MySQL server has gone away" error, here are several possible approaches:

-Verification and automatic reconnection
+Automatic Verification and Reconnection

-Before executing a query, it is recommended to test if the MySQL connection is still active.
+Before executing a query, it is recommended to test whether the MySQL connection is still active.
 If the connection has been closed, you can automatically re-establish it before proceeding with your query.
 Here is an example in PHP:

 if (!mysqli_ping($connexion)) {